haileytapia/portfolio/ScheduleRecurringOutlookEvent.md

 Mar 7, 2023 ∙ How-To Guide
 {: .fs-5 : .fw-300 }

 Outlook on the web is Microsoft's web-based version of its mail client, whose calendar component saves you time and effort by automatically creating multiple instances of the same event.
-Outlook on the web also integrates with Microsoft teams for virtual meetings.
+Outlook on the web also integrates with Microsoft Teams for virtual meetings.

 To schedule a recurring event with an optional Teams meeting in Outlook on the web, follow these steps: